YunghuiHsu/ebird_project/iNaturalist_2021_dataset/readme.md

-- process to get and preprocess 'iNaturalist_2021_dataset'
+- Pipeline to get and preprocess 'iNaturalist_2021_dataset'

 - Data Source